 Just as I was pushing through the day and pressing forward I got a call from someone who during our conversation took time to encourage me.
 Those were kind words that I didn’t expect to hear but they worked themselves deep into my soul and began to soothe and comfort in a way I had not expected.
 Within minutes, my outlook had changed and the nagging void that once bothered me for most of the day, suddenly disappeared.

 I’m thankful for people in my life who bring so much healing to my soul; however, I was personally convicted about my missed opportunities to encourage others.
-I heard my pastor say on Sunday that we judge our spouses on their actions while we judge ourselves on our intentions.
-That resonated with me beyond my marriage.
+I heard my pastor say that we judge others on their actions while we judge ourselves on our intentions.
+That resonated with me.
 I seem to judge everyone on their actions and myself on my great intentions.

 I’m convicted about being intentional on becoming the encourager for those around me.
 I find that those who seem to “have it together” are often the ones most encouragement-depleted.